By Eric Schmidt

 Today we’re announcing the expansion of Google Ideas, Google’s think tank, as a technology incubator called Jigsaw.
 The team’s mission is to use technology to tackle the toughest geopolitical challenges, from countering violent extremism to thwarting online censorship to mitigating the threats associated with digital attacks.

-Jared Cohen, who ran Google Ideas, will serve as President of Jigsaw.
+Jared Cohen, who ran Google Ideas, will serve as CEO of Jigsaw.
 He will also continue to serve as an advisor to me.

 We created Google Ideas five years ago as an in-house think tank to explore how technology might help the next five billion people coming online for the first time.
 Many of the newest Internet users are coming online in societies where censorship, corruption, or violence are daily realities.